 To register for the Medicare Safety Net:

 • Visit your nearest Medicare service centre

 Department of Veterans' Affairs (DVA) patients

-DVA gold card holders may qualify for some additional rebates, including Optical Coherence Tomography (OCT) scans.
+DVA gold card holders may qualify for some additional rebates, including additional OCT scans.

 Treatment in hospital